Kebbiconnect/kconnect/replit.md

 ## Overview
 The Kebbi Progressive Network (KPN) website is a Django-based civic engagement platform designed for youth mobilization, charity, welfare initiatives, and governance advocacy in Kebbi State, Nigeria.
 Its primary purpose is to provide a robust system for managing members, disseminating campaigns, and ensuring financial transparency, thereby unifying efforts for societal change.
 The platform is production-ready and fully operational.

+## Recent Changes (October 2025)
+- **Enhanced Registration Form**: Replaced Facebook verification checkbox with interactive button that opens KPN's Facebook page in new tab and auto-enables Submit button upon click.
+Uses localStorage for persistence across page refreshes, with automatic cleanup on successful registration.
+- **Smart Tier Selection**: Implemented auto-hide functionality that only displays leadership tiers with vacant positions.
+Tiers with all seats filled are completely hidden from the dropdown.
+- **Statewide Role Clarification**: State Executive roles now clearly marked as "(statewide)" in the UI, indicating they are available to all members regardless of their specific zone or LGA location.

 ## User Preferences
 - Mobile-first design approach
 - Dark mode toggle required